Create A Business Customer

 3. Business Ownership

 You must now capture the ownership structure of the business.
-This is required to perform KYB verification.
+This is required for KYB verification and compliance.
+Federal regulation requires financial institutions to obtain, verify and record information about the beneficial owners of legal entities.

-A business can have owners that are persons or other businesses.
-We refer to persons that are owners as beneficial owners.
+A business can have owners that are people or other businesses.
+We refer to people that are owners as beneficial owners.
 Businesses that are owners can in turn have owners and beneficial owners.
-For this example, we will use them simplest ownership structure: a single beneficial owner.
+For this example, we will use the simplest ownership structure: a single beneficial owner.
 See KYC/KYB Verification for more details and complex examples.

 curl \